Moment expansion method for composite open quantum systems including a damped oscillator mode: Methodology

 When solving this equation, the initial condition of $\chi^{\rm rec}$ can be determined from that of $\rho$ using Eq.$\,$(\ref{eq:method_chirho}).
 The reduced density matrix can be evaluated by extracting the zeroth element of the solution,

 We emphasize that no approximation was made in the derivation of Eq.$\,$(\ref{eq:method_masterchi}) from Eq.$\,$(\ref{eq:method_Leq}).
+In addition to this, several remarks are in order. \begin{enumerate}[label=(\roman*)] \item Compared with ${\rm tr}_{\rm osc}(a^m \rho (a^\dagger)^n)$, the representation in \cite{Link22}, the primary advantage of the new representation $\chi$ emerges in the absence of the term involving $a^\dagger a$ in the oscillator Hamiltonian and with the Hermitian coupling ($L_S = L_S^\dagger$).
+As elucidated underneath Eq.$\,$(\ref{eq:RhoXiChi_Mchimn}), these are the assumptions essential for the decoupling discussed in remark (b).
+These assumptions result in the correlation function of the oscillator mode being represented by a real exponential function.
+This aligns with the scenario where the HEOM simulations are simplified as discussed in Introduction.

-In addition to this, several remarks are in order. \begin{enumerate}[label=(\roman*)] \item In the derivation of Eq.$\,$(\ref{eq:method_dchim0}), we set $n = 0$ and focused only on the reduced density matrix $\rho_S$, which does not contain information of the oscillator state.
+\item In the derivation of Eq.$\,$(\ref{eq:method_dchim0}), we set $n = 0$ and focused only on the reduced density matrix $\rho_S$, which does not explicitly contain information of the oscillator state.
 Here we note that the use of Eq.$\,$(\ref{eq:method_dchimn}) is still advantageous when low-order moments of the quadrature operators are also needed.
 As can be inferred from Eq.$\,$(\ref{eq:method_LowMoments}), moments at order $N$ can in general be obtained from the set $\{ \chi_{m,n} \}_{m + n = N}$.
 We discussed in the remark (b) that the evolution of $\chi_{m,n}$ depends on $\{ \chi_{p,q} \}_{p \geq 0, \ 0 \leq q \leq n}$, but not on $\{ \chi_{p,q} \}_{p \geq 0, \ q > n}$.
 Accordingly, given a sufficiently large truncation level for the left index, one only needs to truncate the right index $n$ at $n = N + 1$ ($\chi_{m,n} = 0$ for $n \geq N+1$) to extract all moments up to order $N$.
-In this simulation, the number of degrees of freedom increases only by a factor $N + 1$ compared to solving Eq.$\,$(\ref{eq:method_masterchi}) and, for small $N$ (low-order moments), the computational cost does not change significantly.
+In this simulation, the number of degrees of freedom increases only by a factor $N + 1$ compared with solving Eq.$\,$(\ref{eq:method_masterchi}) and, for small $N$ (low-order moments), the computational cost does not change significantly.
 By a similar argument, we can also evaluate the correlation function of the quadrature operators by accounting for $\{ \chi_{m,n} \}_{m \geq 0, n = 0,1,2}$ (see discussion following Eq.$\,$(\ref{eq:OptMech_c_posc})).
-We will demonstrate such a computation in Sec.$\,$\ref{sec:OptMech}.
+We demonstrate such a computation in Sec.$\,$\ref{sec:OptMech}.